InSawyerSteps/Kinesis_Multitools/README.md

 ## Key Features

-- **Tool Reliability**: All core MCP tools (index, search, edit, file read/list) are robust and respond within hard timeouts.
-However, the `analyze` tool is currently unreliable and may hang or fail to return results.
-Further debugging is required for this tool.
+- **Tool Reliability**: The supported MCP tools—`index_project_files`, `search` (all modes), and file read/list—are robust and respond within hard timeouts.
+The previous `analyze` and `edit` tools have been removed due to architectural limitations and instability.
+Only the tools documented below are supported.
 - **Reliable by Design** – All tools run in isolated processes with hard timeouts, preventing hangs and ensuring the server remains responsive.
 - **Multitool Architecture** – A single, unified `/search` endpoint provides access to multiple search modes.
+Only the documented search subtools are supported.
 - **Advanced Search Modes**
   - `keyword` – fast literal text search.
   - `semantic` – natural language, concept-based code search.